YogoGit/ESP-1ch-Gateway-v5.0/README.md

 By setting the OLED you configure the system to work with OLED panels over I2C.
 Some panels work by both SPI and I2C where I2c is solwer.
 However, since SPI is use for RFM95 transceiver communication you are stronly discouraged to use one of these as they will not work with this software.
-Instead choose a OLED solution that works over I2C.
+Instead choose an OLED solution that works over I2C.

  \#define OLED 1